uchicago-CAPP30121-aut-2022/capp-camp/docs/s1-linux/1-connect.md

 # Connect to the Remote Linux Server

+Our first step is to connect to a computer that is running Linux as its operating system.
+In this section, you will remotely connect to an assigned Linux server hosted by the University.
+You will use this server over the course of CAPP Camp and CAPP 30121 to work on coding assignments.

 ## Install Prerequisite Tools

-Before getting started, you should have the following tools installed:
+Before getting started, you should have the following tools installed, as detailed in [Pre-Installation](../pre-installation/index.md):

-- OpenSSH Client
+- An SSH Client
 - Visual Studio Code
-- VS Code extensions for Python and Remote-SSH
+- Visual Studio Code extensions for Python and Remote-SSH

 ## Step 1.
 Generate SSH Private-Public Key Pair and Config File

-Open Windows PowerShell or MacOS Terminal and change your current working directory to the ".ssh" folder using `cd .ssh`.
+Open Windows PowerShell or macOS Terminal and change your current working directory to the ".ssh" folder using `cd ~/.ssh`.

 ![SSH directory screenshot - Windows](../assets/img/connect-remote-windows-1.png)